A Contrastive Learning Approach for Training Variational Autoencoder Priors

 \subsection{Test Time Sampling}

-To sample from a VAE with an NCP, we first generate samples from the NCP before passing them to the decoder to generate output samples (shown in Fig.~\ref{fig:training}).
+To sample from a VAE with an NCP, we first generate samples from the NCP and pass them to the decoder to generate output samples (Fig.~\ref{fig:training}).
 We propose two methods for sampling from NCPs.

 \textbf{Sampling-Importance-Resampling (SIR):} We first generate $M$ samples from the base prior distribution $\{\rvz^{(m)}\}_{m=1}^M \sim p(\rvz)$.
 We then resample one of the $M$ proposed samples using importance weights proportional to $w^{(m)} = {p_\ncp(\rvz^{(m)})}/{p(\rvz^{(m)})} = r(\rvz^{(m)})$.
 The benefit of this technique: both proposal generation and the evaluation of $r$ on the samples are done in parallel.